barriosjorge/gmt_docs/src/SWC_architecture/services/common/networking_infrastructure.rst

-Logical networks (e.g., in the current baseline design, Infiniband) are used to implement the low latency communication between components involved in the “Fast-Control” AO loops, while 10/40 GbE is used to transport and store AO telemetry data streams independently of control data.
+Logical networks (e.g., in the current baseline design, Infiniband) are used to implement the low latency communication between components involved in the "Fast-Control" AO loops, while 10/40 GbE is used to transport and store AO telemetry data streams independently of control data.